pombredanne/yocto-spdx/INSTALL.md

     $ git checkout -b dizzy origin/dizzy

-Run the `install.sh` script to copy the Yocto+SPDX source files into the poky source tree before you switch to the build environment:
+Run the `install.sh` script to copy the Yocto+SPDX source files into the poky source tree before you switch to the build environment.
+Note the period at the end of the first command below.
+This indicates that you want to install Yocto+SPDX to the current directory.
+The assumption at this point is that your current directory is `poky` and that the Yocto+SPDX repo is at `../yocto-spdx`.

     $ ../yocto-spdx/install.sh .
     $ source oe-init-build-env